fraserwat/newsround/README.md

 ## Preface

 At the beginning of 2024, I wanted to get my iPhone screentime down to an average of 1 hour daily.
-I had a lot of stuff I wanted to do this year (finishing my MSc, learning an instrument, all alongside doing good quality work with a healthy work-life balance), so there was a pull factor in wanting to be as productive as possible, plus there's a lot of stuff out there on how the way our smartphone technology (and specifically social media) are set up wrecks havoc with our dopamine system.
+I have a lot of stuff I want to do this year (finishing my MSc, learning an instrument, all alongside doing good quality work with a healthy work-life balance), so theres a pull factor in wanting to be as productive as possible, plus there's a lot of stuff out there on how the way our smartphone technology (especially social media) are set up wrecks havoc with our dopamine system.

 I did manage this and it was definitely a net positive, but the downside was I didn't have any idea what was going on in the society I lived in anymore -- I was totally uninformed, which I don't think is a cool or interesting trait to have.
-There were lower effort ways of squaring that circle, but this way I had a project in the new programming language I was learning.
+There are definitely lower effort ways of squaring that circle, but this way I had got a project in the new programming language I was learning.

 ## What is this?